We aim to support the rebuilding of Detroit by transforming blighted areas into agricultural oases - growing hope, feeding lives one garden at a time.

 “Our greater purpose is to drive social change in the communities in which we work.”

 Our primary efforts are focused on growing produce in our "Big Glen" garden in Highland Park, a neighborhood in Detroit.
 It is less than a mile from 4 large homeless shelters.
 Since 2012, "Big Glen" has produced hundreds-of-thousands of servings of fresh produce for the rescue missions and residents within the local community.
 By 2020, we aim to produce 500 thousand servings of fresh vegetables per season.
 This will require about 5 acres in continuous production and 5 full time seasonal employees.

 The old neighborhoods of Detroit/Highland Park are still home to thousands with little access to basic services and virtually no access to healthy fresh produce.
 Urban blight has long infected these neighborhoods, opening the door for criminal activity and destroying community cohesion.
 There are still over 50,000 abandoned and crumbling houses and at least that many that will be uninhabitable in the next few years.
 They are collapsing faster than our society will remove them..

 servings provided thus far

-We have re-purposed 30 blighted lots into food production since 2013, and grown or provided hundreds of thousands of servings of vegetables, free of charge, to our partners and neighbors.
+We have re-purposed over 30 blighted lots into food production since 2012, and grown or provided hundreds of thousands of servings of vegetables, free of charge, to our partners and neighbors.

 If you live near one of our gardens, get involved by volunteering with us!
 We accept volunteers regardless of skill level.
 There is a rotation in roles, but we’ll teach you all the skills you need to know.
 Donations are also vital to our growth, as we use them for seed, fertilizer, tools, and outreach.